 4. UX is not magic!

 UX is very much process oriented and any process can benefit from tools that make the steps of the process easier.
-Yes, you have to understand user psychology which can often be unpredictable or irrational, but people smarter than us have laid out a path towards this understanding through a set of proven methods.
+Yes, you have to understand user psychology which can often be unpredictable or irrational, but smart people in the field have laid out a path towards this understanding through a set of proven methods.
 Just like any other skill, it’ll take some studying and practice to be good at it but it can be done.

 Over the last decade I’ve come across several companies where product managers, frontend teams want to adopt UX process but are overwhelmed by the different methods, processes and unnecessary gatekeeping.
 It would be great if a platform provided a framework for a simple but powerful process to let UX inform your designs regardless of your experience level.